CDCgov/phdi/docs/geocoding_pilot/overview.md

 **Receiving a CDC subsidized Smarty license (API key)**

-- Create a [ticket in the phdi repo](https://github.com/CDCgov/phdi/issues/new/choose) to request to become a Geocoding Pilot partner.
+- Create a [ticket in the phdi repo](https://github.com/CDCgov/phdi/issues/new/choose) to request to become a Geocoding Beta partner.
 Creating this ticket will kick-off the process to retrieve a CDC-subsidized Smarty license.
 - A PHDI team member will respond on the ticket to set up an unrecorded call to screenshare API authentication credentials for your STLT.
 - Record those credentials in a secure place!
 - Use those credentials to authenticate in the phdi SDK.